ribokit/REEFFIT/_sources/technical.txt

 Technical Summary
 --------------------

 **REEFFIT** core framework is essentially non-negative factorization with a Gaussian error model (i.e. a form of factor analysis).
-In this framework, the data is modeled as a linear combination of positive hidden variables:
+In this framework, the data are modeled as a linear combination of positive hidden variables:

 .. math:: D_{obs} = WD + \epsilon